Z1hanW/holosoma/src/holosoma/README.md

 ## Advanced Configuration

 The training system uses a hierarchical configuration system.
 The `exp` config serves as the main entry point with default configurations tuned for each algorithm and robot.
 You can customize training by overriding parameters on the command line.

+> **Tip**: When composing Tyro configs, pass the `exp:<name>` preset before any other config fragments (e.g., `logger:wandb`).
+Tyro expects the base experiment to be declared first, and reversing the order can lead to confusing resolution errors.

 ### Logging with Weights & Biases